 Video control center supports police in the fight against crime

 “Police catch thugs thanks to video surveillance”, “Cameras against crime”, “Video system convicts robbers”, “More cameras, more arrests” – these and similar headlines have increasingly appeared in the Bremen press in recent months.
 Background: The police of the Hanseatic City have set up a new video control center, which ideally aims to prevent criminal offences.
 The authority was supported in this ambitious project by JST control room specialists.
 And that’s not everything: the senior staff of the Bremen police force also benefits from the experience of the Jungmann experts.

-This is a scenario that was part of everyday police life only a short time ago and will apply again in the future: The Weser Stadium in Bremen promises to be a hive of activity once again.
+The Weser Stadium in Bremen promises to be a hive of activity once again.
 Fans of the green and white arrive in noisy groups at the main station – and are accompanied step by step.
 More than 60 cameras – mainly located in the area of the Bremen main station – keep the operators of the newly created video control center permanently up to date.

 The political world wants more video surveillance

 Background: “Due to the changed security situation in Bremen, politicians have expressed the wish to expand video surveillance.
 This was simply no longer possible with our previous possibilities”, says Marco Walker, the responsible police commissioner.
 The project “Videoleitstelle (video control center)” was born.
 In the search for a competent partner for this project, the professionals of Jungmann Systemtechnik were convincing.